garvjoshi1111/garvjoshi1111/README.md

 - 🔍 Currently lost in my own repo.
 Send help or snacks.

 **Ping Me:**
-- If you have memes or need someone to add bugs to your code.
+- If you wanna see Man vs. Machine & where the machine wins.

 **Status:**
 - 404: Life not found, but hey, my code compiles!